TrellixVulnTeam/swahilipython_SCMU/Doc/library/test.rst

 .. class:: CleanImport(*module_names)

-   A context manager to force import to return a new module reference.
+   A context manager to force agiza to return a new module reference.
 This is useful for testing module-level behaviors, such as the emission of a DeprecationWarning on import.
 Example usage::